trinodb/trino/presto-docs/src/main/sphinx/connector/elasticsearch.rst

 ^^^^^^^^^^^

 Fields in Elasticsearch can contain `zero or more values <https://www.elastic.co/guide/en/elasticsearch/reference/current/array.html>`_
 , but there is no dedicated array type.
-To indicate a field contains an array, it can be annotated in a Presto-specific structure in the `_meta <https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-meta-field.html>`_ section of the index mapping.
+To indicate a field contains an array, it can be annotated in a Trino-specific structure in the `_meta <https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-meta-field.html>`_ section of the index mapping.

 For example, you can have an Elasticsearch index that contains documents with the following structure: